Active label cleaning for improved dataset quality under resource constraints: Results

 The first term, defined as the cross-entropy from the normalised label counts to the predicted posteriors,

 corresponds to the estimated noisiness (i.e.\ negative log-likelihood) of the given labels.
+Cross-entropy has been commonly used in NRL to detect mislabelled samples by ranking w.r.t.\ loss values \cite{han2018co,huang2019o2u,zhang_generalized_cross_entropy}, thus aiming to maximise the objective in \cref{eqn:relabelling_objective}.

 On the other hand, obtaining a majority label vote requires different numbers of re-annotations for different images, depending on their difficulty.
-This is quantified by the entropy term $H(\prob[\params])$ defined over posteriors,
+This is quantified by the entropy term $\mathrm{H}(p_{\boldsymbol{\theta}})$ defined over posteriors,

 which penalises ambiguous cases in the ranking.
-Similar objectives have been used in the contexts of semi-supervised learning \cite{grandvalet2004semi} and entropy regularisation \cite{pereyra2017regularizing} to penalise over-confident posterior predictions from models.
-In Methods section, we present different options for the predictive model $\prob[\theta]$ to be used in computing these quantities.
+This same quantity is employed as an estimate of aleatoric uncertainty (i.e.~data ambiguity) in active learning methods \cite{houlsby2011bald,kirsch2019batchbald}, which deprioritises ambiguous samples to address annotation budget constraints like ours in \cref{eqn:relabelling_objective}.
+This quantity can be better estimated by marginalising it over a distribution of $\boldsymbol{\theta}$ (Supplementary Fig.~6 and Table~2).
+Similar objectives have also been used in the contexts of semi-supervised learning \cite{grandvalet2004semi} and entropy regularisation \cite{pereyra2017regularizing}.
+In Methods section, we present different options for the predictive model $p_{\boldsymbol{\theta}}$ to be used in computing these quantities.

+Lastly, the proposed sequential framework allows for regular model updates during the cleaning process; as such, the selector model can be fine-tuned at any time using the corrected labels collected so far (see \cref{algo:sampleselection} \cref{alg:line:update})---which has shown to improve cleaning performance (Supplementary Table~3).